Penland Winter Residency

 Option A.

-By choosing this option, you will sleep in one of our shared apartments (max 4 people), enjoying a private bedroom with a queen size bed for single use and a private bathroom.
+By choosing this option, you will sleep in one of our shared apartments (max 4 artists), enjoying a private bedroom with a queen size bed for single use.
+The bathroom is shared with another bedroom.
+You will also have 24/7 access to a private studio located in Casa Bagnolo, 5-minute walk from the accommodation.

 Option B.

-By choosing this option, you will sleep in one of our shared apartments (max 4 people), enjoying a private room with a queen size bed for single use and a private bathroom.
+By choosing this option, you will sleep in one of our shared apartments (max 4 people), enjoying a private bedroom with a queen size bed for single use and an en suite bathroom.
+You will also have 24/7 access to a private studio located in Casa Bagnolo, 5-minute walk from the accommodation.

+By choosing this option, you will sleep in one of our shared apartments (max 4 people), enjoying a private bedroom with a queen size bed for single use.
+The bathroom is shared with another bedroom.
 You will also have 24/7 access to Casa Oaxaca, 5-minute walk from the accommodation, where you will be able to use a private studio and a communal outdoor workspace shared with another artist.
 This is an 80 sq m area in a private courtyard with a garden and provided with a canopy for shade.
 It is ideal for working with bulky materials, using toxic substances or simply spending more time outdoors.

-**Regardless of the option you choose (A, or B) you will also have 24/7 access to the communal spaces of Casa Bagnolo and you will be able to take advantage of all the services included in the Nocefresca programme.
+**Regardless of the option you choose, you will also have 24/7 access to the communal spaces of Casa Bagnolo and you will be able to take advantage of all the services included in the Nocefresca programme.

-**Guests are welcome in the same room and in the same bed as the artist's, regardless of the option you choose (A, or B).
+**Guests are welcome in the same room and in the same bed as the artist's, regardless of the option you choose.

 For them a supplemental fee of € 15 per night and minimum stay of 1 week (7 nights) are required.

-Artists are welcome to bring children exclusively if they request a private apartment, but the children are not allowed to stay at the studios premises.
+Artists are welcome to bring children exclusively if they request the studio cottage.

 ** For prices regarding a private apartment, please contact us at info@nocefresca.it